-Saute tomatoes with salt and turmeric until mushy.
+Add tomatoes with salt and turmeric.
+Saute until mushy & soft.

 Next pour water, tamarind, jaggery and salt if needed.
 Stir well and check the salt.
 If needed add more.

 Simmer for 5 minutes after it comes to a boil.
 Soon It thickens slightly.

 Add coriander leaves.
 Simmer for a minute.
 Cover and turn off the stove.